kaplan81/github-search/README.md

 <img src="screenshots/github-user-search-users-list.png">
 <img src="screenshots/github-user-search-users-prev-next-btns.png">

+Oh, and if you want to go back to the home page just click on the GitHub Octicon at the top left corner.

 ## Up and running
 Please make sure that you have NodeJS LTS installed in your machine.